 The concept of the Internet of Things (IoT) works with any device that can be connected over the internet, including smartphones, laptops, RFID chips, credit cards, wearable devices, or any other conceptualized connectivity object.
-IoT can also connect certain mechanical components such as the jet engine of an airplane, or containers traveling across the ocean, and its implementation is growing through android app Phoenix, iPhone app Phoenix and iBeacon.
+IoT can also connect certain mechanical components such as the jet engine of an airplane, or containers traveling across the ocean, and its implementation is growing through the Android app, iPhone app, and iBeacon.

 The Impact of Internet of Things (IoT)

 Internet of Things (IoT) can be very advantageous to marketing because it can be customized a push notification to consumers standing in close proximity to a consumable.
 Imagine walking into Macy’s, standing next to a pair of slacks and receiving a message on your mobile device telling you that if you buy the pants in the next minutes, you’ll receive a 10% discount. iBeacon, a hardware that communicates and facilitates mobile marketing with low-energy Bluetooth (BLE) can additionally boost a consumer’s experience through the connection.

 2. Workforce Optimization